staabm/phpstan-todo-by/README.md

 ## Configuration

-Errors emitted by the extension are non-ignorable by default, so they cannot be accidentally be put into the baseline.
+Errors emitted by the extension are non-ignorable by default, so they cannot accidentally be put into the baseline.
 You can change this behaviour with a configuration option within your `phpstan.neon`:

 ```neon